prototypdigital/axios-http-client/README.md

 export function useHttpClient<T>(endpoint?: string) {
   // Use types for autocompletion. const httpClientConstructor: HttpClientConstructor = {
-    isBaseEndpointSecure: false, // it's false by default, but you can define it
+    useHttps: false, // it's false by default, but you can define it
     baseUrl: 'http://some.api.url',
     endpoint,
   }